 This popular singer was discovered on YouTube, and was offered to sign a contract with Young Money, Cash Money Records.
 He is very popular in the social media and has won the VMA for Artist to Watch award recently.
 Aside from the album that he released in 2013, he has several singles reaching the top of the Billboard Charts as well.

 Why You Should Upload Your Singing Videos to YouTube Too?

 Many of the numerous videos uploaded to YouTube get little interest because they are only viewed by the family and friends.
 So, they don’t get the attention of many people in other places.
-As a proof, a great number of YouTube videos get a minimal attention of about 100 views in the first month after uploading.
-Then, only 30 per cent of uploaded videos get the attention of viewers more than 200 times.
+As proof, a great number of YouTube videos get minimal attention of about 100 views in the first month after uploading.
+Then, only 30 percent of uploaded videos get the attention of viewers more than 200 times.

 Today, the stage has become smaller, and the audience has become bigger.
 There may still be some drunken guys out there watching the videos, but there is always the chance that Ellen DeGeneres or Lady Gaga may be interested to watch a performance on Youtube.
 Record execs find it easier and more comfortable to gauge the performance of an amateur artist by page views rather than by applause in a crowded venue.
 It’s more practical and convenient for popular bands (like Journey) to assess a singer’s performance online than setting up auditions for a few potential singers.
 However, YouTube is not the key to your success to stardom; it’s just another instrument to find your luck.